Taxpayers on hook for some of Butler County auditor's legal troubles

 Taxpayers had to pay the $100,000 deductible for the county's insurance company to defend the civil lawsuit but will not shoulder the criminal legal fees, according to Chief Assistant Prosecutor Dan Ferguson.

-"Intentional acts which criminal cases have to be are something that we defend," Ferguson said.
+"Intentional acts which criminal cases have to be, are not something that we defend," Ferguson said.
 "To the extent that there's a civil suit incurred in the course and scope of his employment as the auditor the policy covers that."

 His attorney will also have to represent him in efforts to suspend him from office, which will take at least a month or two.
 Reynolds can be suspended under state rules and a panel of three retired judges will make the decision, unless he willingly surrendered his office.